router-protocol/widget-react-template/README.md

-# Router Widget Template
+Router Widget Template
-An alternative for use of router widget via react component rather than iframe.
+Router widget enables partners to allow their users to buy and sell any assets, on and between various blockchains in one click.
+Users will be able to do all this without having to leave the partner’s website.

-## Usage/Examples
+Usage/Examples
+Below is how you can integrate Router widget in your website.
-For running router widget on your app, you should follow following steps - <br />
+For running router widget on your app, you should follow following steps.
-1. First copy the Router widget folder into your components directory of your react app. <br />
+1. First copy the Router widget folder into your app.
-2. Then install all the dependencies for router widget for that you have to run lib.sh. <br />
+2. Then install all the dependencies for router widget for that you have to run lib.sh.
-   To run ```lib.sh```<br />
+To run lib.sh
-	-In windows and linux -> give permission with ```chmod +x lib.sh```<br />
+-In windows and linux -> give permission with chmod +x lib.sh -Run -> ./lib.sh
-	-Run -> ```./lib.sh```<br />
+3. Create a Route for Router widget into your app.
-3. After installing all the dependencies, you can use it as an independent react component.<br />
+3. After installing all the dependencies and route, you can use Router widget into your app.

-Note - You can checkout **usage-example** branch for the applied code.<br />
-## Parameters
+Parameters
 There are multiple parameters which can be provided to customize the widget.

  Parameter           Type               Description
 1. ctaColor         string          Color of call to action buttons
 2. textColor        string          Color of all the text in the widget
 3. backgroundColor  string          Background theme color of the widget
-	4. useWidgetWallet	boolean		    Send false if you want to your own wallet and save your app provider in window.walletProvider
+4. useWidgetWallet  boolean         You want to use widget wallet or your own wallet in the Router widget Wallet
+There is two option to connect with wallet.
+1. One you can directly pass true value in useWalletWidget parameter.
+Then you can directly use the wallet provide by router widget itself.
+2. Second you can pass wallet provider in the global Window interface location: RouterWidget/index.tsx.
+Then you can use own wallet on the router widget.